-You need to compare them in order to choose the one that will help you reach your investment objectives.
+Every platform caters to specific investment needs so you need to compare them in order to choose one that will help you reach your objectives.

 1 – Minimum Investment Amount